qpzmtb/VT-Trend/Attack Trends QA Style (JUNE REVIEWER).md

   👉 Password List Attack:
 </details>

-- Hackers attempt to crack passwords with using Password List.
+- Hackers attempt to crack passwords with using this List.
-- Is the list of the passwords leaked from many compromised companies.
+- Is a list of passwords leaked from many compromised companies.
 - This list is shared in hackers’ community in the dark web and updated frequently.
-- If you use the same passwords for several services, that means your accounts are vulnerable to Password List Attack (people tend to share the same password with several services, because it is easy to remember).
+- If you use the same passwords for several services, that means your accounts are vulnerable to this Attack (people tend to share the same password with several services, because it is easy to remember).

 **COUNTERMEASURE**:
 * use unique passwords for each service